CamDavidsonPilon/lifelines/docs/index.rst

 ------------------------------

 Available on Github, `CamDavidsonPilon/lifelines <https://github.com/CamDavidsonPilon/lifelines/>`_.
 Please report bugs, issues and feature extensions there.
-We also have `Gitter channel <https://gitter.im/python-lifelines/Lobby>`_ available to discuss survival analysis and *lifelines*:
+We also have `discussion channel <https://github.com/camdavidsonpilon/lifelines/discussions>`_ available to discuss survival analysis and *lifelines*:

 Citing *lifelines*
 ------------------------------